soynalytics/soynalytics/README.md

 ## DB Setup:

-run the `soyjak_schema.sql` or `soyjak.sql` file with whatever database engine you like (i've tried mariadb and mysql and both work fine although you may have to tweak the script accordingly)
+run the `soyjak_schema.sql` or `soyjak.sql` file with whatever database engine you like

+(i've tried mariadb and mysql and both work fine although you may have to tweak the script accordingly)

 make sure you create your user and give it the required privileges.

+after you have got the database and user setup correctly, now you need to plug those credentials into the `credentials.json` file

+after that you need to set the variable `$SOYSCRAPERDBCREDS`

+make sure to set the path correctly `export SOYSCRAPERDBCREDS=Path/To/SoyScraper/credentials.json`